SRSG-Workshops/spreadsheets/setup.md

     - [species.csv](https://ndownloader.figshare.com/files/3299483) - information on species codes and scientific name
     Fields: species_id, genus, species, taxa
-- [combined.csv](https://ndownloader.figshare.com/files/10717186) - clean data from surveys, plots and species data files combined into one clean file
+- [combined.csv](https://ndownloader.figshare.com/files/10717186) - clean data from surveys, plots and species data files combined into one clean file (an example of what a clean data file should look like, and what you should be working towards)
 Fields: record_id, month, day, year, plot_id, species_id, sex, hindfoot_length, weight, genus, species, taxa, plot_type